vicchi/wp-quadratum/readme.txt

 1. Or you can install WP Quadratum manually.
 Download the plugin Zip archive and uncompress it.
 Copy or upload the `wp-quadratum` folder to the `wp-content/plugins` folder on your web server.
 1. Activate the plugin.
 From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Quadratum.
 1. Configure your Foursquare credentials; from the Dashboard, navigate to the *Settings / WP Quadratum* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
-1. To display your Foursquare checkins, WP Quadratum needs to be authorised to access your Foursquare account information; this is a simple, safe and secure 3 step process.
+1. To display your Swarm checkins, WP Quadratum needs to be authorised to access your Foursquare account information; this is a simple, safe and secure 3 step process.
 WP Quadratum never sees your account login information and cannot store any personally identifiable information.
 	1. Register your WordPress site as a Foursquare application on the [Foursquare App Registration](https://foursquare.com/developers/register) page.
 If you're not currently logged into your Foursquare account, you'll need to login with the Foursquare account whose checkins you want WP Quadratum to display.
 The *Your app name* field is a label you want to use to identify this connection to your Foursquare account.
 The *Download / welcome page url* is the URL of your Wordpress site.
 The *Redirect URI* will be provided for you and will be along the lines of `http://www.yoursite.com/wp-content/plugins/wp-quadratum/includes/wp-quadratum-callback.php` (this is just an example, *don't use this URL*). *Push API Notifications* should be set to *Disable pushes to this app*.
 All other fields can be left at their default values.
 Once you have successfully registered your site, you'll be provided with two keys, the *Client ID* and the *Client Secret*.
 	1. Copy and paste the supplied *Client ID* and *Client Secret* into the respective WP Quadratum setting fields.
 Click on the *"Save Changes"* button to preserve them.
 	1. You should now be authorised and ready to go; click on the *Connect to Foursquare* button.